larryhastings/drafty/README.md

 in the "envelope" containing the RPC call, which is returned as part of the response.
-And when a network message comes in off the wire from a remote server, it gets assigned a luid to track it locally.
+And when a network message comes in off the wire from a remote server, the server assigns it its *own* luid, to track it locally.

 Note that the "abstracted server" never deals with luids.
 All luids are assigned and managed in the driver.